The Rowe House

 -

 The Samsung TVs in the living/dining room should be very user friendly.
 However, please don’t try to plug anything into the back of them!
-If you need to plug anything in, there’s a box in sideboard (dining room) or the base of the sofa (living room) with ports that will connect your device to the TV.
+If you need to plug anything in, there’s a box in the sideboard (dining room) or the base of the sofa (living room) with ports that will connect your device to the TV.

 Cleaning